nukomeet/nukomeet.com/content/blog/2014-02_Is_X_the_next_Silicon_Valley.md

 kind: article
 publish: true
 title: "Is X the next Silicon Valley ?!"
-author:
+authors:
+- zaiste
+- kasia
 tags:
 - business
-extract: Focus on your unique strengths, stop looking up to SV and start doing business on your own rules whenever you are based.
+extract: Focus on your unique strengths, stop looking up to Silicon Valley and start doing business on your own rules whenever you are based.
 ---

 #### TL;DR